Owez/portfolio/_posts/2020-11-08-gunicorn-nginx-docker-swarm.md

 }
 ```

-The main thing that should be changed from any normal configuration file is potentially a directly link to the `prod.conf` file as we see on the 2nd to last line:
+The main thing that should be changed from any normal configuration file is potentially a direct link to the `prod.conf` file as we see on the 2nd to last line:

 > ```nginx
 include              /etc/nginx/conf.d/prod.conf;